SENSEIXENUS2/SENSEIXENUS2.github.io/posts/ctf/QUESTCON-CTF/Writeup.md

-   I played questcon ctf with my friends so I decided to make a writeup on the challenges.I solved different challeneges ranging from web,misc, crypto and steg0.
+   I played questcon ctf with a friend so I decided to make a writeup on the challenges.I solved different challeneges ranging from web,misc crypto to steg0.

  ### Challenge 1
    Challenge type: crypto